 Christmas decorations at Central Square

-There is usually an annual Christmas tree in the square each year, plus the various fairy lights around Brindleyplace.
+An annual Christmas tree can often be found in the Square every year, plus a variety of fairy lights around Brindleyplace.

-At Christmas 2016 there was this unique Christmas boot sculpture, probably from the Magical Lantern Festival, which at the time was at the Birmingham Botanical Gardens.
+At Christmas 2016 there was this unique Christmas boot sculpture, probably from the Magical Lantern Festival, which, at the time, was happening at the Birmingham Botanical Gardens.

 Christmas boot at Central Square (December 2016).
 Photography by Elliott Brown